Budibase/website/content/careers/full-stack-javascript-engineer.md

 - Have a lot influence and input in the direction of the product
 - Huge opportunities for growth
 - Work closely with design and engineering staff to deliver a fantastic user experience for our customers
-- Take ownership of parts of the product and codebase.
+- Take ownership of parts of the product and codebase
-- Present your ideas in a clear and effective manner to the rest of the team.
+- Present your ideas in a clear and effective manner to the rest of the team
-- Working as a team player as part of a small development team.
+- Working as a team player as part of a small development team
-- Help manage and implement processes that make Budibase a fantastic place to work.
+- Help manage and implement processes that make Budibase a fantastic place to work

 ## Tech Stack